Women's Tennis Association Makes Sexist

-In today's episode of terrible PR moves, the Women's Tennis Organization is under fire for creating a "Best Dressed" Twitter poll that ranks female Wimbledon players by their on-court style.
+In today's episode of terrible PR moves, the Women's Tennis Organisation is under fire for creating a "Best Dressed" Twitter poll that ranks female Wimbledon players by their on-court style.

 #Wimbledon Best Dressed? ? ?— WTA (@WTA) July 10, 2017